wrightet/full_stack_bad_reads/README.md

 * Jquery-rails
 * Jbuilder v 2.5
 * Node v 10.13.0
+* Faker v 2.10.1

 ## Discussion of Technologies Used
 * Bad Reads uses Ruby on Rails for its back end and React Redux for its front end.
 Jquery is used to get information from the backend to the frontend.
+JBuilder takes the place of Ruby on Rails's usual view files, and gets the information to React which actually handles the view.
+The Faker Gem is used to populate most of the website's information.
+The first nine books were put in manually but faker handled the other hundred to show scalability.

 ## Features
  * One feature that was a bit of a challange was accomplishing a demo log in.
 I did this by creating a seed demo user in my data base and writing a function that allows that user to be signed in on click.

- * Another feature that I am proud of is the show page for each book.
-Though it is bare bones, I had to do some careful mapping to make sure I could get the correct book to be shown.
-The main issue I had was labeling the wild card incorrectly in map state to props of my container.
-After I fixed it, the page works like its straight out of 2003.
+ * Another feature that I am proud of is the review form.
+It is a partial and took a lot of work because the information it needs is different on create and edit.
+As a result I had to get creative with the submit function, but the result end result works great.

-## Future direction of the site
-* Allow users to create book selves.
-* Review and rate books.
-* See all reviews on each book.